jihadac/Simulation-automatisation-tri-couleur/README.md

 - Add a `config.py` to centralize and easily modify parameters
 - Integrate with a real robot and calibrated camera system

----

 ## How to Run

 1. Ensure Python 3.x is installed
 2. Run the main simulation script:
    python main.py

----
 ## Visualizations

-Scene images and flowcharts were created with Figma.
+Scene images were created with Figma.